-I believe that people are born with an innate desire to learn.
-Look at a baby eager to move, reach, bat a toy, roll over, sit up, babble, crawl, walk, talk etc… They are curious about their world and want to navigate it.
+People are born with an innate desire to learn.
+Look at a baby eager to move, reach, roll over, sit up, babble, crawl, walk and talk.
+They are curious about their world and want to navigate it.
+When you’re unschooling the early years, children learn through play.
+They imagine, create, explore, build, research, draw and much, much more.

 Unschooling isn’t just an educational philosophy, it’s a way of life, it’s living and learning naturally.
 It’s imperative to be our children’s partner in life.
 I believe that children learn what they need when they need it.